-They lived in Webster community near Grafton, where Melton was a school teacher and farmer.
+They lived in Webster community near Grafton, where Milton was a school teacher and farmer.

-The Mayleses had nine known children -- Vernon Layne Mayle, Opal (Mayle) Mayle, Quentin Mayle, Annabelle Vaughn, Virginia "Loretta" Mayle, Rosetta Lee, Eleanor (Mayle) Mayle, Herbert Mayl and Wilbert "Web" Mayle.
+The Mayleses together produced a brood of nine known children -- Wilbert "Web" Mayle, Vernon Layne Mayle, Opal (Mayle) Mayle, Quentin Mayle, Annabelle Vaughn, Virginia "Loretta" Mayle, Rosetta Lee, Eleanor (Mayle) Mayle, Herbert Mayl.

 They are mentioned in the 1986 book, A History of Taylor County, West Virginia, published by the Taylor County Historical and Genealogical Society, Inc. The book entry states that in 1966, the Mayles deeded 9.1 acres containing the West Hill cemetery (founded in 1911) to the Wesleyan Methodist Church, led by trustees Dorsey Maley, Vernon Mayle and Oscar Frum.